boiledpotatoe/boiledpotatoe/README.md

 ---

-Absolutely!
-Here’s an updated **About Me** section with more focus on your skills, experience, and general interests as an aspiring full stack software engineer.

----

 ## 🚀 About Me

 I'm an aspiring **Full Stack Software Engineer** passionate about building responsive, user-friendly applications.
 With experience in **React**, **Node.js**, **Next.js**, and other modern web technologies, I'm excited to contribute to projects that combine creativity with functionality.